KULeuven-Diepenbeek/osc-course/content/ch8-stack/stackvsheap.md

 }
 ```

-This causes a _segmentation fault_ on my OSX machine, signaling that it was killed by the OS.
+This causes a _segmentation fault_, signaling that it was killed by the OS.
 Add `printf()` statements to your liking.

 How do I know how big the stack can be on my OS?
-Use `ulimit -a` to find out:
+Use `ulimit -a` to find out: (Executed on a 2012 MacBbook Air)

 <pre>
 outers-MacBook-Air:ch8-stack wgroeneveld$ ulimit -a